EPIC WORK

 • 30% increase in mental health support compared to 2021 survey

-2022 Kansas Teacher Retention Initiative
+2021 Kansas Teacher Retention Survey

 The inaugural KTRI was conducted between October and December of 2021, with more than 20,000 educators participating.